Course Outline

 - The participant must have constructed a kernel at least once for a traditional desktop (non-embedded) Linux system.

-- Understands the components that make up the Linux userspace on a desktop system.
+- The participant should be familiar with the components that make up the Linux userspace on a desktop system.

-- Can explain what GNU Make and Autotools are, as well as other available build systems.
+- The participant must be able to explain what GNU Make and Autotools are, as well as other available build systems.

-- Ideally, maintains at least one Linux package, either as an upstream author or within any traditional Linux desktop distribution.
+- Ideally, the participant maintains at least one Linux package, either as an upstream author or within a traditional Linux desktop distribution.

-- Prior experience with embedded development is not necessary and does not substitute for the required knowledge of traditional Linux desktops specified above.
+- Prior experience with embedded development is not required and does not substitute for the knowledge of traditional Linux desktops specified above.

 Audience for government